lionelmace/ibmcloud-labs/labs/Lab Kubernetes - Orchestrate your docker containers/README.md

       --public-vlan 1556815 \
       --private-vlan 1556821
     ```
-    Note: the cluster creation can be scripted.
-A yml sample is provided in (create-cluster.yml)[./kubernetes/create-cluster.yml]
+    > The cluster creation can be scripted.
+A yml sample is provided in [create-cluster.yml](./kubernetes/create-cluster.yml)

 1. Verify that the creation of the cluster was requested.
     ```